 I met Shannon through Layne Staley from Alice In Chains.
-Like Layne with Kurt Cobain, he and Shannon were always checking in with each other and I was an envoy.
-“How is little Layne,” Shannon would say, and Layne loved Shannon.
+Like Layne with Kurt Cobain, he and Shannon were always checking in with each other.
+“How is little Layne,” Shannon would say, and Layne also loved Shannon.
 He had a great appreciation, which to me felt like an affection for a diversity of singers.
-He was not apologetic but at the same time, he was in a safe place with his heavy image when he would emote about how brilliant George Michael was or sell me on how hard Blind Melon rocked.
+He would emote about how brilliant George Michael was or sell me on how hard Blind Melon rocked.

 He believed in them so much that he took me to one of their shows at Rkcndy where he made it his mission to introduce me to Shannon.
 Shannon also already knew who I was thanks to Layne so we were all immediately off to the races.
 There was a lot going on at this time with these bands so the flow was quick.

-Each band is a different family, some sharing similar crew and management or record labels but all sharing barbecue at festivals.
+Each band was a different family, some sharing similar crew and management or record labels but all sharing a connection and barbecue at festivals.

 Artists often have to work alone and their work is powerful because it can move outside of time, with an awareness and play from several positions at once.
 Music is the medium of time and when we hear a musician, we are with them in their same time together.
 A photographer however, sees how life is working and can affect the future.
 Not only do they make the news and the way history is documented, through their eye we can see the importance of our own actions.